7th Battalion, Lancashire Fusiliers: Territorial Force

-World War I
+First World War

 On the outbreak of war, the units of the East Lancashire Division were at their annual training camps.
 They received the order to mobilise at 17.30 on 4 August, and returned to their battalion HQs, where the men were billeted close by.
 On 10 August the TF was invited to volunteer for overseas service, and within a few days 90 per cent of the division had accepted.
 On 20 August the division moved into camps for training, with 7th Lancashire Fusiliers at Turton, and on 9 September it entrained for Southampton to embark for Egypt.
 The division began to disembark at Alexandria on 25 September and the Lancashire Fusiliers Brigade concentrated for training round Cairo.
 At first their role was simply to relieve Regular troops from the garrison for service on the Western Front, but on 5 November Britain declared war on the Ottoman Empire and Egypt became a war zone.
 The East Lancashire Division went to guard the Suez Canal.

 Meanwhile, those men who had not volunteered for overseas service, or were unfit, remained at Salford to help train the flood of recruits coming in.
 On 31 August 1914, the formation of Reserve or 2nd Line units for each existing TF unit was authorised, and the men at Salford became the 2/7th Bn, after which the parent battalion was designated the 1/7th.
 Later a 3/7th Bn was raised to provide reinforcements for the 1st and 2nd Line.